regolith-labs/drillx/README.md

 # Drillx

-Drillx is a proof-of-work algorithm for smart-contract based cryptocurrency mining.
+Drillx is a proof-of-work algorithm for smart contract based cryptocurrency mining.

 ## Summary